radicle-dev/old.radicle.xyz/content/docs/faq.rst

 However, most software development also requires some form of social coordination, notably, issues and proposals i.e. GitHub’s pull requests or GitLab’s merge requests.
 Radicle tries to take these aspects of code collaboration and create a distributed state management system simliar to git.
 The Radicle CLI sits right alongside git, bringing the benefits of local repository storage to project issues and proposals.

-Radicle’s peer-to-peer model allows you to directly exchange repos, issues, and diff proposals with your collaborators, without a third party host.
+Radicle’s peer-to-peer model allows you to directly exchange repos, issues, and patch proposals with your collaborators, without a third party host.

 Can I use Radicle with GitHub, GitLab, or another code hosting service?